Aphrodite and the Cursed Mate Bond

 Their laughter follows me up the steps.
 I can feel it between my shoulder blades, pressing down, adding its invisible weight to what I'm already carrying.

 I keep my eyes on the ground in front of me.
 Speaking back only makes it worse.
-I learned that lesson young, in the early years when I still believed that fairness was something that existed inside pack boundaries, when I was still foolish enough to think that working harder might earn me something other than more work.
+I learned that lesson young, in the early years when I still believed fairness was something that existed inside pack boundaries, when I was still foolish enough to think working harder might earn me something other than more work.

 The bucket slips in my grip.
 Water splashes across the stone steps in a dark arc, soaking into the cracks and spreading outward.